eka2499/eka2499.github.io/content/post/galois-theory-of-ring-spectra/index.md

 ]
 series: ["Brave-New-Rings"]
 aliases: ["splasher"]
-image: "splasher.jpg"
+image: "Galois.jpeg"
 toc: true
 math: true
 draft: false
 ---

-This short blog post is dedicated to Galois theory of commutetive ring spectra, based on the paper of [John Rognes](https://www.mn.uio.no/math/personer/vit/rognes/papers/galois.pdf), also found explained in the master thesis of [Alice Hedenlund](http://www.diva-portal.se/smash/get/diva2:919111/FULLTEXT01.pdf).
+This short blog post is dedicated to Galois theory, as the image might indicate.
+It is not about classical Galois theory, but rather Galois theory of commutetive ring spectra, based on the paper of [John Rognes](https://www.mn.uio.no/math/personer/vit/rognes/papers/galois.pdf), also found explained in the master thesis of [Alice Hedenlund](http://www.diva-portal.se/smash/get/diva2:919111/FULLTEXT01.pdf).
 It is merely meant as an introduction to the topic, and will therefore not investigate consequences too deeply.

 ## Classical Galois Theory